-The leverage ratio represents the relationship between Tier 1 capital and the leverage exposure pursuant to Article 429 CRR, more specifically the Delegated Regulation (EU) 2015/62 with regard to leverage ratio (Delegated Act) of 10 October 2014, which was published in the Official Journal of the European Union on 17 January 2015.
+The leverage ratio represents the relationship between Tier 1 capital and the leverage exposure pursuant to Art 429 CRR, more specifically the Delegated Regulation (EU) 2015/62 with regard to leverage ratio (Delegated Act) of 10 October 2014, which was published in the Official Journal of the European Union on 17 January 2015.
 Essentially, the leverage exposure represents the sum of unweighted on-balance sheet and off-balance sheet positions considering valuation and risk adjustments as defined in the Delegated Act.

-As of 31 December 2023, the leverage ratio for Addiko Group at consolidated level amounted to 11.62%, comfortably above the 3.00% minimum requirement (according to Art.
-92 of the Regulation (EU) 2019/876).
-The ratio is calculated on period-end values as of 31 December 2023 for both leverage exposure and Tier 1 capital.
-As of 1 January 2023, the transitional arrangements in accordance with Article 468 CRR of the regulation EU 2020/873 as well as in relation to the static component of the IFRS 9 transitional capital rules published by the EU on 21 December 2017 and amended on the 24 June 2020 expired.
-For this reason, since 1 January 2023, there is no difference between the transitional and the fully-loaded regulatory capital base.
+As of 31 December 2024, the leverage ratio for Addiko Group at consolidated level amounted to 12.16%, comfortably above the 3.00% minimum requirement (according to Art 92 of the Regulation (EU) 2019/876).
+The ratio is calculated on period-end values as of 31 December 2024 for both leverage exposure and Tier 1 capital.

-The IFRS 9 transitional rules are presented in chapter 3.1.1 and template 473a.
+With reference to the IFRS 9 transitional rules presented in chapter 3.1.1 and template 473a there was no impact on capital and leverage ratio in the reporting period.